Sinhika/Machines/README.md

 **Very much a Work-in-Progress!**

 ### New TO-DO list
+ * Fix onyx blast furnace--it's <s>not enhancing yield and</s> it consumes 2x as much fuel as it is supposed to.
  * <s>create Mythril Blast Furnace</s>
  * <s>create Mythril Smoker</s>
  * <s>create Onyx Blast Furnace</s>
  * <s>create Onyx Smoker</s>
  * there are textures for Tin Fusion Furnace and Adamantinum Fusion Furnace.
 What should they do?
  * <s>fix progress arrow acting weird</s> - this is a feature.
- * fix furnaces burn time being a tick or so shorter than it should be.
+ * <s>fix furnaces burn time being a tick or so shorter than it should be.</s>
  * add rails made from Simple Ores metals.

 ### Old TO-DO list